 Georgia Institute of Technology in the United States conducted a new study to indicate more precisely how an elephant’s trunk works.
 The team analyzed how elephants use their trunks to move and manipulate air, water, food, and other objects.

 “An elephant eats about 200 pounds of food a day, but very little is known about how they use their trunks to pick up light food and water for 18 hours every day,” explains Andrew Schulz, one of the authors.

 Scientists have concluded that these mammals can suck 3.7 liters in just 1.5 seconds, the equivalent of 20 flushes.

 Through movement, elephants dilate their nostrils up to 30%, which allows them to expand their nasal volume up to 64% and store more water inside.

-Researchers then observed that elephants could store up to 5.5 liters of water in their trunks.
-Furthermore, the authors state that this is also the only animal on the planet that can use its suction capacity both on land and underwater.
+Furthermore, the study also states that this is the only animal on the planet that can use its suction capacity both on land and underwater.